-The ABA reserves budget dollars each year to help fund legal issues affecting multiple member stations and broader broadcasting issues in our state.
-Think of this fund as a safety net against unplanned legal costs that is made available only to member stations in Arizona.
+LEGAL DEFENSE: We plan to reserve additional budget dollars in 2022 to help fund legal issues affecting multiple member stations.
+Think of this fund as a safety net for unplanned legal costs that affect all AZ broadcasters.

 Network with nearly every broadcaster in the state.
 We’re talking 200 partners that touch most audiences in the state of Arizona.
 Need an introduction to a specific station?
 Want to partner on project?
 Need advice on effective communication?
 ABA membership gives you a foot in the door with some of the best broadcasters in Arizona and access to a long list of ABA events where you can build relationships with broadcast leaders.